This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

 works for now.

-We provide amplifier service for
+I provide amplifier service for most

-most of the major retailers in Massachusetts.
+of the major retailers in Massachusetts.
 It is common practice

 for the stores to markup our repairs by 10%.
 Not all stores do